A variable ADAF disk model for X-ray binary systems

 We find that most observed features of X-ray binaries, their light curves and spectra, can be explained within the framework of a variable inner ADAF model, which incorporates emission contributions from the disk, corona, and central object \citep{Inoue2022}.
 The binary inclination angle may also significantly influence the observed properties, particularly in neutron star systems.
 In such systems, the ADAF can obscure the line of sight to the central object, while the thermal emission from the neutron star surface itself remains a dominant component.

 Before further exploring this model, two important distinctions should be noted.
-First, the ADAF in \citet{Xu2026} is optically thick, whereas in \citet{Narayan1994}, it is optically thin at low luminosities.
-This distinction becomes critical when the central source is obscured by the ADAF.
+First, the turbulent ADAF in \citet{Xu2026a} is optically thick, whereas the ADAF in \citet{Narayan1994} is optically thin at low luminosities.
+This distinction becomes critical when the central source is obscured by the ADAF, optically thick and thin make very different overall spectral appearance.
 Second, the inner boundary of the ADAF differs depending on the compact object: around a black hole, it extends down to the innermost stable circular orbit (ISCO), approximately $3R_{\rm s}$ (where $R_{\rm s}$ is the Schwarzschild radius $R_{\rm s}=2GM/c^2$).
-In contrast, around a neutron star, the inner edge is likely more than ten times the stellar radius, as the strong magnetic field may disrupt the innermost region of the ADAF \citep{Xu2026}.
+In contrast, around a neutron star, the inner edge is likely more than ten times the stellar radius, as the strong magnetic field may disrupt the innermost region of the ADAF \citep{Xu2026a}.
 These differences substantially affect the relative contributions from various emission components.